discordjs/guide/guide/popular-topics/embeds.md

 :::

 ::: warning
-The `color` field has to be a base 10 integer for embed objects!
-If you have a hex color string (e.g. `'#0099ff'`) you can replace the `#` with `0x` to use it as a number: `0x0099ff`.
+The `color` field has to be an integer for embed objects!
+If you have a hex color string (e.g. `'#7289da'`) you can replace the `#` with `0x` to use it as a number: `0x7289da`.
 :::

-If you want to modify the embed object based on conditions you will need to reference it as the constant `exampleEmbed` (for our example).
+If you want to modify the embed object based on conditions you will need to reference it as the constant (`exampleEmbed` for our example).
 You can then reassign the property values as you would with any other object.

 ```js
 const exampleEmbed = { title: 'Some title' };